Most Durable Fence Types

-Chain link fences are strong enough for pets and children to stay while also deterring wild animals & other unwanted visitors from meandering onto your property.
-However, they are great during strong storms as and will survive a heavy wind storm with little to no damage as wind will blow right through the fence.
+Chain link fences are an excellent option if you’re looking for a less expensive fencing option.
+Besides that, chain link fences are strong enough for pets and children to stay within the boundaries of the fence.
+Simultaneously, this also deters wild animals and unwanted visitors from wandering onto your property.
+Additionally, they are great during strong storms and will survive a heavy wind storm with little to no damage.

 However, chain link fences are not as durable against moisture, as they are susceptible to rust due to their metal construction.
-And even though the holes in the chain-link fence are a bonus against wind storms, they are a negative as they provide virtually no privacy from wandering eyes.
+Also, while the holes in the chain-link fence are a bonus against wind storms, they don’t provide much privacy from wandering eyes.

 Historically, picket fences were originally used as a sort of colonial stockade with sharpened tips to keep intruders out.
-You’ll sometimes find fences like these still, but the picket wood fences have similar durability traits that solid board wood fences have as stated above.
+You’ll sometimes find fences like these still, but the picket wood, vinyl, fences, etc. have similar durability traits that solid board wood fences have.

-However, they are better against wind storms as the wind has the ability to pass through the fence rather than pushing it or breaking the fence down.
+These fences are better suited to withstand wind storms as the wind has the ability to pass through the fence rather than pushing it or breaking the fence down.

 Also, depending on how small of a child, dog, cat, or animal you have, the space between a picket fence may be enough for them to squeeze through.
 The openings that give them strength during wind storms also give them weakness when wondering eyes are about.